Use this alphabet-based game to experiment with communication, team collaboration, leadership and agile work in a fun way

 - Mention the fact that the activity is not about competing against the other teams.

 - Join each team and provide the activity link.

-- In the first planning phase (5 minutes), the teams practice working with the virtual alphabet letters, defining their strategy, roles, etc. At the end of this planning phase, they provide the facilitator with an estimate of the number of words they will create in the 2-minute round (execution phase).
-Once the planning phase is completed, the letters are put back into the set.
+- During the first planning phase (5 minutes), teams practice working with the virtual alphabet letters.
+They define their strategy, roles, etc. At the end of this planning phase, they estimate the number of words they will create in the 2-minute round (execution phase).
+Once they complete the planning phase, the facilitator puts the letters back into the set.

 - During the execution phase, the team members focus on matching/exceeding the estimate.

 - The second round of planning (5 minutes) focuses on optimizing the results.
-At the end of this planning phase, they provide the facilitator with an estimate of the number of words they will create in the next 2-minute round (execution phase).
-Once the planning phase is completed, the letters are put back into the set.
+At the end of this planning phase, they estimate the number of words they will create in the next 2-minute round (execution phase).
+Once the they complete he second planning phase, the facilitator puts the letters back into the set.

 - After the second round of execution takes place, the third and final round of execution (2 minutes) will immediately take place.
 There won’t be a third planning phase.